 *Curious about the change on our flagship wines from Esprit de Beaucastel to Esprit de Tablas?
 Read our blog post explaining the name change.

-The fall 2014 Collector's Edition shipment will include:
+The library wines featured in the fall 2015 Collector's Edition shipment will be:

 We are thrilled to announce that we've received our shipping permit from the great state of Massachusetts.
 Residents of the Bay State can now order wine or become VINsider Wine Club members.
 More shipping news »